Credential Stuffing: Definition, Techniques & Defense

 At the enterprise level, companies can:

 - Educate.
-Tell your users why good password practises are so important and develop guidelines that explain what they can do to help protect data.
+Tell your users why good password practices are so important and develop guidelines that explain what they can do to help protect data.

 - Watch attempts.
 Keep a close eye on login attempts.
 A spike could indicate that your company is under attack.